SimonSchneiderHSM/skeleton/process-engine-pi/README.md

 ```
 ifconfig wlan0
 ```
 remeber that IP address.
-From now on, use ssh to access the pi as this is easier. alternatively you should be able to use the PIs hostname as address, e.g. `ssh pi@bpmn-pi`
+From now on, use ssh to access the pi as this is easier.
+Alternatively you should be able to use the PIs hostname as address, e.g. `ssh pi@bpmn-pi`

 #### Update the OS
 ```